 Recurrent Neural Networks – Call it as a deep tree-like structure.
 These neural networks are used to understand the context in speech, text or music.
 The RNN allows information to loop through the network.
 Tree-like topology allows branching connections and hierarchical structure.
 In RNNs data flow is in multiple directions.
 These networks are employed for highly complex tasks i.e voice recognition, handwriting and language recognition, etc.

 RNNs abilities are quite limitless.
 Don’t get lost between Recursive and Recurrent NNs.
 ANN’s structure is what enables artificial intelligence, machine learning, and supercomputing to flourish.
-Neural networks are used for language translation, face recognition, picture captioning, text summarization and lot more tasks.
+Neural networks are used for language translation, face recognition, picture captioning, text summarisation and lot more tasks.

 Convolutional Neural Networks (CNNs) is an excellent tool and one of the most advanced achievements in deep learning.
 CNN’s got too much attention and focus from all major business players because of the hype of AI.
 The two core concepts of convolutional neural networks are convolution (hence the name) and pooling.
 It does this job at the backend with many layers transferring information in a sequence from one to another.